Meet The Bunker Staff

 In mid 2007, Jim decided to pursue the creation of artful things from iron and steel.
 The company ADAMS-FERRO Inc was set up to create and make available to the public objects of art in iron and steel.
 Practically all of the works are created from ‘rescued’ objects – scrap metal destined for the melting pots.
 Shapes and qualities of these various pieces of scrap become the inspiration for the works.
 Jim’s approach is to find and create beauty or thought provoking aspects from the many times unique characteristics of the items he finds.

-Tj Templeton, Gallery Director, Chief Curator & Residence artist
+Tj Templeton, Gallery Director, Curator & Resident artist

 Officially assuming his new role at the Bunker Center for the Arts in December of 2017, Tj Templeton brings with him a skillset that spans both sides of the art sales business.
 Templeton's emergence onto the Kansas city art scene started in the early 1990s as a fine artist, but was interrupted when he relocated to rural Iowa and Nebraska for a little over a decade.
 While residing in Nebraska, he quickly became a force in the fine art scene and eventually crossed over from a producer of fine art to a dealer and curator of art.